adamharrison/liquid-cpp/README.md

 * Ability to easily specify additions of filters, operators, and tags called `Dialects`, which can be mixed and matched.
 * Small footprint.
 Aiming for under 5K SLOC, with full standard Liquid as part of the core library.
 * Fully featured `extern "C"` interface for easy linking to most scripting languages.
 OOB bindings for both Ruby and Perl will be provided, that will act as drop-in replacements for `Liquid` and `WWW::Shopify::Liquid`.
 * Significant speedup over ruby-based liquid.
-(Need to do benchmarks; but at first glance seems like a minimum of a 6-fold speedup over regular Liquid)
+(Need to do benchmarks; but at first glance seems like a minimum of a 6-10x speedup over regular Liquid for both rendering and parsing)
 * Fully compatible with both `Liquid`, Shopify's ruby gem, and `WWW::Shopify::Liquid`, the perl implementation.
-The only thing we're missing is optimizer, or AST walk capabilities.
-* Use a standard build system; like cmake, instead of a manual make.
+* Use a standard build system; like cmake.
-* Optional compatibilty with rapidjson to allow for JSON reading.
+* Optional compatibilty with rapidjson to allow for easy JSON reading in C++.
+* Line accurate, and helpful error messages.
+* Ability to step through and examine the liquid AST.

 ### Partial

 * Togglable extra features, such as real operators, parentheses, etc..
 (This is in, but not togglable).
-* Line accurate, and helpful error messages.
-(Some are accurate and helpful, others are not).
-* Ability to step through and examine the liquid AST.
-(AST is generated, but no mechanisms to step through yet)
 * Full test suite that runs all major examples from Shopify's doucmentation.
 (Test suite runs some examples, but not all).
 * Ability to set limits on memory consumed, and time spent rendering.
 (Partially implemented).
+* Built-in optimizer that will do things like loop unrolling, conditional elimiation, etc..

 ### TODO

 * Ability to partially render content, then spit back out the remaining liquid that genreated it.
-* Built-in optimizer that will do things like loop unrolling, conditional elimiation, etc...

 ## License